OperatorJack/Madness-April-2021/Readme - The Blight.txt

 =====================================================================================

- This mod causes significantly expands on how Blight diseases work, changing how settlements near Red Mountain deal with the Blight and how the Player must deal with them.
+ This mod causes significantly expands on how Blight diseases work, changing how Redoran settlements near Red Mountain deal with the Blight and how the Player must deal with them.

  Features:
  - Blight diseases now have a visible effect on the infected entity.
 The Player, NPCs,